Information Management Assistant, G5

 Supervisor Title (All entry and mid-level position supervisors should be qualified, professional archivists.)- Information Management Officer

 Position Type - Full-time, permanent

 Benefits - Yes

-This position is located within the Archives and Records Management Section (ARMS), Facilities and Commercial Activities Service (FCAS), Division of Administration (DOA) in the Department of Operational Support.
-Information Management Assistants are under the overall supervision of the Unit Chief.
+This position is located in the Archives Management Unit, Archives and Records Management Section (ARMS), Facilities and Commercial Activities Service (FCAS), Division of Administration (DOA) in the Department of Operational Support (DOS).

 Within delegated authority, the Information Management Assistant will be responsible for the following duties:

 Professionalism: Knowledge of electronic record keeping and relevant information systems and networks.
 Ability to undertake research, maintain records in a systematic fashion and to retrieve necessary materials with maximum speed and accuracy.
 Shows pride in work and in achievements; demonstrates professional competence and mastery of subject matter; is conscientious and efficient in meeting commitments, observing deadlines and achieving results; is motivated by professional rather than personal concerns; shows persistence when faced with difficult problems or challenges; remains calm in stressful situations.
 Commitment to implementing the goal of gender equality by ensuring the equal participation and full involvement of women and men in all aspects of work.

 Planning & Organizing: Develops clear goals that are consistent with agreed strategies; identifies priority activities and assignments; adjusts priorities as required; allocates appropriate amount of time and resources for completing work; foresees risks and allows for contingencies when planning; monitors and adjusts plans and actions as necessary; uses time efficiently.

 Technological Awareness: Keeps abreast of available technology; understands applicability and limitation of technology to the work of the office; actively seeks to apply technology to appropriate tasks; shows willingness to learn new technology.